Sau1049/Sau1049.github.io/index.md

 # Saul Ortega

-Hi Iam a computer engineer major and plan on graduting in 2028.
+This is my home page!
+My name is Saul Ortega and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer engineering.

-My GitHub page is https://github.com/Sau1049
+My GitHub page is [here](http://github.com/Sau1049/)

 # Favorite CPSC 120L Labs